gfis/fasces/README.md

 Further information on this project can be found under http://www.teherba.org/index.php/OEIS/FASS_curves.

-Please write to dr.georg.fischer@gmail.com for any comments or if you want to participate.
+Please write to dr point georg point fischer at gmail.com for any comments or if you want to participate.

+# OEIS
+This subfolder contains various scripts for  [OEIS](https://oeis.org/) housekeeping projects and for individual sequences, among them
+* broken link detection,
+* coincidence search,
+* mail list crossreference.

+The scripts often generate colored HTML, SVG or three.js views, and htey are called by Unix makefiles.